umayr/abracadabra/README.md

-# abracadabra
+# Abracadabra
-Adds a pre-commit hook to keep your code sane.
+> Dark magic to keep you from committing crazy code.